-Well-written and insightful and I have to admit it corrected a few misconceptions I had about CRISPR despite me feeling I knew the subject matter well.
-Recommended if you’re trying to understand CRISPR and its associated technologies (to say nothing of the role it played in creating the mRNA vaccines which led to the COVID vaccines which lead the fight against COVID.).
+Well-written and insightful (and I have to admit it corrected a few misconceptions I had about CRISPR despite me feeling I knew the subject matter well).
+Recommended if you’re trying to understand CRISPR and its associated technologies to say nothing of the role it played in creating the mRNA vaccines which led to the COVID vaccines which lead the fight against the coronavirus pandemic.

 I’ve not been the biggest fan of fantasy and scifi over the last few years.

 Have just found most of the stories derivative and quite frankly feel a lot of authors are just milking multi-book deals which add absolutely nothing to new books they write.
 Liked Jennifer Govenrment though, a great story about a dystopian near-future where corporations have tken over most of life to the point people take the last names of the corporations they work for.
 Marketing campaigns don’t even stop at manipulating homicides and underfunded governments are toothless to enforce legal norms.

 A cautionary morality tale to be sure, but enjoyed it nonetheless.

 I have to admit to not wanting to like 4000 Weeks.